Free expat tax extension icon

 Step 6: Check the current IRCC processing time tool for the estimate that applies to your application type and country.
 Processing time starts when IRCC receives your complete application and ends when a decision is made, and the calculation includes the time to give biometrics. eTA decisions often arrive quickly, but visitor visa timelines vary widely by visa office.

-Step 7: At the border, most visitors are admitted for up to six months, but an officer can allow less or more and will note the date you must leave.
+Step 7: At the border, most visitors are admitted for up to one year as of January 2026, though an officer can allow less.
 You must respect that date or apply to extend before your status expires.
 As a digital nomad, do not work for a Canadian employer without proper authorization.

 Living in Canada temporarily while earning abroad brings more than just scenic views – it also raises tax and legal questions.
 The sections below explain how residency is determined, how treaties protect you, and what practical steps help you avoid double taxation.